Late Availability: 23rd to 31st August 2014

 Each of the two bedrooms offers something quite special.
 The front twin bedded room has the wonderful panoramic vista and coastline views.
 Furnished with understated White Company bed linen this room has access to a stunning white walk-in shower room just off the main hallway.
 The second bedroom is a king with fabulous views through triple windows over the back garden and private patio.
 Gorgeous eau-de-nil furnishings from Laura Ashley provide clean and calming colour palettes and the under floor heating offers that extra level of decadent luxury.
 There is a huge en-suite bathroom to this room complete with over bath shower.
 With its white suite and tiling, and fluffy white Egyptian cotton towels, the bathroom is a sleek and elegant haven for a spot of relaxation and pampering.

 The kitchen has the best of both worlds.
 Patio doors leading straight out onto the private patio to the rear and side windows with views to die for stretching along the sandy coastline of Broad Sands.
 This is an ultra modern kitchen with clean white units, a central island and all the mod cons; a quooker boiling water tap for those instant espressos, a pop-up extractor hood and integrated Siemens appliances throughout.
 The bay window and patio doors even have curved glass for that extra dimension of vision and style!
-Perch at the coffee bar with your Sunday papers, relax with a glass of wine on the patio or dine in style at the kitchen table for six, the choice is entirely yours.
+Perch at the coffee bar with your Sunday papers, relax with a glass of wine on the private patio terrace or dine in style at the kitchen table for six, the choice is entirely yours.

 |Size||Sleeps up to 4, 2 bedrooms|